 Our primary investing activities are the origination of one- to four-family, non-residential and multi-family real estate and other loans, including loans originated for sale, and the purchase of investment securities.
-For the year ended June 30, 2022, our net increase in loans (originations in excess of principal payments and payoffs) totaled \$14.3 million compared to \$49.3 million of net loan run-off (principal payments and payoffs) for the year ended June 30, 2021.
-For the years ended June 30, 2022 and 2021, we did not purchase any loans.
-We sold two loans for \$274 thousand during the year ended June 30, 2022 and we sold one loan for \$150 thousand during the year ended June 30, 2021.
-Cash received from the sales, calls, maturities and pay-downs on securities totaled \$23.0 million and \$61.5 million for the years ended June 30, 2022 and 2021, respectively.
-We purchased \$207.4 million and \$96.3 million of securities during the years ended June 30, 2022 and 2021, respectively.
+For the year ended June 30, 2023, our net increase in loans (originations in excess of principal payments and payoffs) totaled \$2.0 million compared to \$14.3 million for the year ended June 30, 2022.
+For the years ended June 30, 2023 and 2022, we did not purchase any loans.
+We did not sell any loans during the year ended June 30, 2023.
+We sold two loans for \$274 thousand during the year ended June 30, 2022.
+Cash received from the sales, calls, maturities and pay-downs on securities totaled \$19.0 million and \$23.0 million for the years ended June 30, 2023 and 2022, respectively.
+We purchased \$9.8 million and \$207.4 million of securities during the years ended June 30, 2023 and 2022, respectively.

 Deposit flows are generally affected by the level of interest rates we offer, the interest rates and products offered by local competitors, and other factors.
+Total deposits increased \$28.6 million during the year ended June 30, 2023 primarily due to an increase in money market accounts and non-core time deposits.
+The significant rise in interest rates during the Company's fiscal year ended June 30, 2023 created a highly competitive market for deposits and created a shift in our depositors' preference to these products.
 Total deposits increased \$53.5 million during the year ended June 30, 2022 primarily due to an \$82.5 million increase in core deposits primarily due to branch expansion, partially offset by a \$29.0 million decrease in non-core time deposits.
 The decrease in time deposits was consistent with the planned run-off associated with our re-pricing of higher-cost, non-relationship-based deposit accounts.
-Total deposits decreased \$6.7 million during the year ended June 30, 2021 primarily due to the intentional runoff of high-cost non-relationship based certificates of deposit, partially offset by organic core deposit growth.

 Liquidity management is both a daily and long-term function of business management.
 If we require funds beyond our ability to generate them internally, borrowing agreements exist with the FHLB of Pittsburgh to provide advances.
 As a member of the FHLB of Pittsburgh, we are required to own capital stock in the FHLB of Pittsburgh and are authorized to apply for advances on the security of such stock and certain of our mortgage loans and other assets (principally securities which are obligations of, or guaranteed by, the United States), provided certain standards related to credit-worthiness have been met.
-We had an available borrowing limit of \$292.7 million and \$280.8 million from the FHLB of Pittsburgh as of June 30, 2022 and 2021, respectively.
-There were \$65.0 million and \$41.0 million, respectively, of FHLB advances outstanding at June 30, 2022 and 2021, respectively.
+We had an available borrowing limit of \$295.0 million and \$292.7 million from the FHLB of Pittsburgh as of June 30, 2023 and 2022, respectively.
+There were \$34.0 million and \$65.0 million, respectively, of FHLB advances outstanding at June 30, 2023 and 2022, respectively.